-Land Evaluation (LE)
+- Land Evaluation (LE)

-The LE portion of LESA is based on the soils properties of a the subject site.
-Based on the soils properties of a subject site, a single LE score is calculated, with a maximum LE score of 100 points possible. for a site is 100 points.
+The LE portion of LESA is based on the soils properties of a subject site.
+Based on the soils properties of a subject site, a single LE score is calculated, with a maximum LE score of 100 points possible.

-Site Assessment (SA)
+- Site Assessment (SA)

-The SA portion of LESA is based on the 11 non-soil factors shown below.
+The SA portion of LESA is based on the 10 non-soil factors shown below.
 Each SA factor identifies a separate and measurable condition considered as important to the continued agricultural use of a subject site:

-- 1) size of site - 2) Best Prime Farmland designation of site - 3) percentage of site perimeter adjacent to agricultural land use - 4) distance to nearest city limits - 5) whether site is within the CUGA - 6) highest amount of site in agricultural land use over past 5 years - 7) amount of land zoned rural within 1 mile - 8) amount of agricultural land use within 1 mile - 9) distance to nearest 10 non-farm dwellings - 10) proximity to a livestock management facility - 11) distance to nearest public assembly land use

-'CUGA' is an acronym for the 'Contiguous Urban Growth Area' referenced in the Champaign County Land Resource Management Plan.
+- 1) size of site - 2) Best Prime Farmland designation of site - 3) percentage of site perimeter adjacent to agricultural land use - 4) distance to nearest city limits - 5) whether site is within the CUGA - 6) highest amount of site in agricultural land use over past 5 years - 7) amount of land zoned rural within 1 mile - 8) amount of agricultural land use within 1 mile - 9) distance to nearest 10 non-farm dwellings - 10) proximity to a livestock management facility - 'CUGA' is an acronym for the 'Contiguous Urban Growth Area' referenced in the Champaign County Land Resource Management Plan.

-The maximum LE score possible for a site is 100 points.
 The maximum SA score possible for a site is 200 points.